haihala/whoops-all-grapplers/docs/1. Projects/January/Recovery and knockdown.md

-Ground
+Ground recovery options:
 - [ ] Default to quick rise
 - [ ] Hold down to delay for a max time
 - [ ] Hold back to immediately backdash

-Air
+No recovery options in the air

-- [ ] Hold direction to air dodge that way before next hit
+- [ ] Get to knockdown state on landing while in freefall
-	- A way to interact with being juggled
-	- Consumes [[meter]], first one is free

-- [ ] Get to knockdown state with some moves
+- [ ] Get to freefall state on ground level with some moves
+- [ ] Turn sprite in freefall state